How to Seal Painted Furniture Properly - Regained Relics

 What about hemp oil?

-Hemp oil has a loyal following for a reason.
+Hemp Oil has a loyal following for a reason.
 It is easy to love on painted furniture when you want a mellow, natural finish rather than a more coated surface.
-It can deepen colour slightly and give a chalky finish a more saturated, finished look.
+It can deepen color slightly and give a chalky finish a more saturated, finished look.

 That said, it is best used with intention.
 It will not behave like a conventional topcoat, and the final feel is different.
 Some makers adore that softer, more lived-in result.
 Others prefer the cleaner protection of a topcoat.
 If the piece is decorative or lightly used, hemp oil can be a beautiful choice.
 For a kitchen table or bathroom vanity, many people will want something tougher.